pauldeen79/TemplateFramework/README.md

 }
 ```

-Create a constructor to get the xxx instance.
+Create a constructor to get the ComponentRegistrationContext instance.
 Then, in the Initialize method, register instances.

 ```C#
 public sealed class MyTemplateComponentRegistryPlugin : ITemplateComponentRegistryPlugin